Moha-med1/MPC-algo-for-differential-autonomous-vehicule/README.md

 The Gazebo model used in the simulation above is : https://github.com/sanuann/DifferentialDriveRobot

-PS: the folder ino_cpp is a ros package. the executable "main" produced by this package should be executed along with ros master and either arduino or Gazebo simulation
+PS: the folder ino_cpp is a ros package. the executable "main" produced by this package should be executed along with ros master and either arduino (in practice) or Gazebo simulation